Charanjit55588/myprofile/README.md

 # myprofile
 Description: Created a website that holds my resume.
 It allow us to download a worddoc file from the website.
-Change2	Also, you can find links for my LinkedIn and Github.
+Also, you can find links for my LinkedIn and Github.
-Click on www.csingh.ca

 Purpose: You can browse my resume by visiting the site www.charanjitsingh.ca

 TechStack: